Progressive Field - Various Projects

-Utilizing Major League Baseball’s Lighting Standards, Osborn Engineering developed an RFP used to obtain bids for the replacement of the existing metal halide sports field lighting.
+Utilizing Major League Baseball’s Lighting Standards, OSports developed an RFP used to obtain bids for the replacement of the existing metal halide sports field lighting.
 The design utilized the existing iconic light towers at Progressive Field.
 The new LED lighting allows the Indians to recognize a cost savings in energy, and the new system can be expected to perform for well over 15 years.
 The new lights have IP addressable controls for preset lighting schemes and theatrical lighting for use in concerts and other non-baseball events.
 LED fixtures were used to illuminate the stadium to current Major League Baseball requirements for the recommended foot candles.
 Broadcast camera footcandle levels were maintained on the in-field and the outfield as well as glare control.
 The new LED field lighting was designed to keep the current architecture of the stadium.
 The intent of the design was to keep the iconic “toothbrush” look.

 2016 Videoboard and Sound Replacement